In this section

-Our mediators cover the full spectrum of family issues ranging from divorce and separation (including finance and housing matters) to children matters (including residence and contact issues, international relocation of children and schooling) and mediation in relation to pre- and post-nuptial, civil partnership and cohabitation agreements.
+Our mediators cover all family issues ranging from divorce and separation (including finance and housing matters) to children matters (including residence and contact issues, international relocation of children and schooling) and mediation in relation to pre- and post-nuptial, civil partnership and cohabitation agreements.
 They also offer preparation and support to couples about to embark on mediation with other firms or court proceedings.
-Our mediators are able to offer mediation in relation to both domestic and cross border family disputes including international child abduction, access and custody cases.
+Our mediators offer mediation in relation to both domestic and cross border family disputes including international child abduction, access and custody cases.

 - Sole and co-mediation.
 One or two mediators working together.

 - Child inclusive mediation.
 When child inclusive mediation takes place the mediator will, with the child’s consent, feed their views back into the overall mediation process.
-We have over 10 years’ experience in this field and four of our mediators are trained in this area.
+We have years of experience in this field and four of our mediators are trained in this area.
 Dominic Raeside is an active member of the Government’s Voice of the Child Advisory Group.